 CRIS Classroom Courses

 Each course is structured as a 1-day program approved for 8 hours of continuing education credit in Arizona.
-After the class you sign into the CRIS Learning Center at your convenience to take the exam for that course.
+After the class you sign into the CRIS Learning Center at your convenience to take the course exam.
 The cost of the CRIS exam is included in your course fee (you will receive a voucher to use in the CRIS Learning Center).

 Registration fees are $195 per course for Arizona Big I Members and $220 for Non-Members.
-An optional luncheon may be added for an additional $15.
+For in-person classes, an optional luncheon may be added for an additional $15.